-WIDENER UNIVERSITY DELAWARE LAW SCHOOL Alcohol & Controlled Substances Policy For Students, Visitors and Guests a) Alcoholic Beverages: In keeping with the laws of Pennsylvania and Delaware, university policy regarding alcoholic beverages is as follows:
+WIDENER UNIVERSITY DELAWARE LAW SCHOOL Alcohol & Controlled Substances Policy For Students, Visitors and Guests

 Alcoholic Beverages and Controlled Substances Policy

 Federal law requires that in order for an institution of higher education to receive federal funds, it must adopt and implement a program to prevent the possession, use, or distribution of illegal or illicit drugs and alcohol by students and employees.
 In keeping with the foregoing, all students are required to strictly adhere to the standards of conduct outlined below.